top of page

 This is how my desperation started...

-So we made some big career changes, resulting in a cut of our combined annual income of over half.
-Our cozy life was turned upside down literally overnight and now everything was in the air.
+So we made some big career changes, which resulted in a cut of over half of our combined annual income.
+Our cozy life was turned upside down literally overnight, and now everything was in the air.

 To say I was stressed is an understatement.
-There was a week or so where I didn't really eat all that much.
+There was a week or so when I didn't eat all that much.
 I knew I should, but I just wasn't all that hungry.
-I mean, I did eat.
-Just not like I usually do.
-I lost like 10 pounds.
+I mean, I did eat, just not like I usually do.
+I lost about 10 pounds.

 Was I in a defensive state?
-Uhhhh yeah.
+Uhhhh, yeah.
 Yeah, I was.
-Some flight, but honestly, mostly fight.
-Not aggressive and uncontrolled.
-More motivated and pointed.
-There was a problem and I could solve it.
+There was some flight, but honestly, it was mostly fight.
+It was not aggressive and uncontrolled, but more motivated and pointed.
+There was a problem, and I could solve it.
 I would make it happen.

 My mind was a singular focus - how to keep my family of four afloat through financial turmoil.